Last modified: Mar 31, 2026, 12:22 AM

 Pain affects more than just the body, and it drains energy, sleep, and even hope.
 Acupuncture helps by:

-Many oncologists now recommend acupuncture alongside standard treatments to enhance comfort and minimise drug dependence.
+Many oncologists now recommend acupuncture alongside standard treatments to enhance comfort and minimize drug dependence.

 Chemotherapy often brings nausea that disrupts daily life.
 Acupuncture offers gentle relief by: